I3S-ESSnet/Documents/toulouse-hackathon/CommunicationTrack/tuesday.md

   * Discussion about the groups of targeted people and how to contact them, through DIME/ITDG, through Eurostat WG, through EABoard ...
   * the guidelines are a list of questions, these questions could be combined into example templates.
 First templates could be defined using the first made flyers.
   * "is it possible to contribute to the development ?" ==> question of the opensrouce strategy of NSIs (Eurostat and Stats Sweden have)
-  * for the information in the Catalogue see https://www.statistical-services.org/
+  * for the information in the Catalogue see https://www.statistical-services.org/ .
+The catalogue can be used to give informations on the services and can be linked in the flyers, then it is very important to publish information in the catalogue.